haapjari/article-orchestration/README.md

 # Greetings

 Hello!
 I am Jari Haapasaari ([mail](mailto:haapjari@gmail.com)).
-This repository consists necessary orchestration tools to repeat the setup of my thesis project.
+This repository consists tooling to spin up, and if you want, repeat the research setup for my thesis.

 ---

-## About
+## Internals

 This repository contains `docker-compose.yml` file and instructions, how to replicate the thesis setup.

+## Architecture

 ![Dataset Collection](/img/dataset-collection.png)
 ![Dataset Cleaning](/img/dataset-cleaning.png)